 Out of all technical departments, it is the sound design (Bishwadeep Chatterjee) which takes the cake and the entire bakery in this brief 90-minute feature.
 The trigger points, especially, are so immaculately put together by the sound designer that Chintu Ka Birthday gives us an experience which is easily the closest equivalent to being a fly on the wall.
 The cinematography is another aspect which elevates the impact by capturing the limited surface area to work around.
 The tilt effect in certain scenes, a la last year’s Roma, is refreshing enough to give us a picture on the spaces as well as instant character reflexes.

-There’s no room to complain about the performances in a film helmed by a proven cast like this.
-Pathak is a delight from the beginning until the end, while quietly reminding us (and the filmmakers around) of his absolutely under-utilized mettle.
-Playing the devoted housewife to the hilt, Shome is in elements yet again and I couldn’t contain my happiness seeing her ace a folk song in one of the film’s happy moments.
+There’s no room to complain about the performances in a film helmed by a proven ensemble cast.
+Pathak is a delight from the first frame till the last, quietly reminding us (and the filmmakers around) of his hugely under-utilized mettle.
+Playing the devoted housewife to the hilt, Shome is in elements yet again and I couldn’t contain my happiness seeing her ace a folk song in one of the film’s happier moments.
 The kind of ’thehrav’ that she exhibits is one that I would rather associate with, even at the cost of a slight exaggeration, K S Chithra or Kavita Seth.
 Pahwa’s grandmother act is a welcome departure from the sarcastic, witty versions that we have seen her essay in her popular feature films.
 Bisha Chaturvedi is a complete natural and it was tremendous to see her upstage three seasoned actors in a brief outburst staged in the family kitchen.
-Nate Scholz and Reginald L. Barnes spell menace as the soldiers whereas Khaled Masso’s portrayal of the compassionate localite comes across as a bit too syrupy at times.
+Nate Scholz and Reginald L. Barnes spell menace as the soldiers whereas Khaled Massou’s portrayal of the compassionate localite comes across as a bit too syrupy at times.
 Last but not at all the least, the show-stealer in every single way is the title character Chintu, done to absolute perfection by Vedant Chibber.
-One with zero traces of characteristic over-cuteness that child actors are often plagued with, Chibber’s screen presence magnetic and it only helps the film that his eloquent eyes speak a lot more than the words and the atmosphere are unable to.
+One with zero traces of characteristic over-cuteness that child actors often exhibit, Chibber’s screen presence is magnetic and it only helps the film that his eloquent eyes speak a lot more than the words and the atmosphere are unable to.

 As the film closes, the directors make sure that Chintu Ka Birthday leaves us on an intriguing note.
 It is one of those films which gives us fodder to think about the larger picture.
-With massacres happening in other corners of the world, it hurts us to see our ilk in distress.
+With massacres happening in other corners of the world, it hurts us to see distress approach a relatable Indian setup.
 The film, unknowingly, asks us to open up, and perhaps to be kinder than what you are today.
-I must also add how the innate Indian-ness of its characters impressed me big-time.
+I must also add how the innate Indian traits of its characters impressed me.
 When Madan makes a rather bold offer to the soldiers towards the end, you see a pining father as well as a religious, over-optimistic Indian man.
-I am sure he must have been chanting Hanuman Chalisa all through, with a strong belief that his God will help his sail through.
+I am sure he must have been chanting the Hanuman Chalisa all through, with a strong belief that his God will help his sail through.
 I do not remember the last time I could see a Hindi film doing that without diving into a sea of melodrama.
 I bet that’s half the battle won as far as the film’s prospects are concerned.